strong-kiwi/exploding/README.md

 ## Assumptions
 * draw pile has cards already arranged face down
 * face down means card is drawn from the top
+* no concept of discard pile as it's not needed.

 ## Developers
 Project depends on SBT (prerequisite)